 This city is one of the hottest flipping markets in Illinois.
 House flippers earn average gross profits of $81,162.
 This market's promising average flipping profits and its high demand as the third largest metro area in the United States make it a great option for novice and seasoned investors alike.

-The median listing price in this city is $418,000 while the median home value is $344,800.
-This market is leaning toward the seller's side making it ideal for house flippers who want to make a fast profit.
+The median home value in Wheaton is $406,660, and the market is leaning toward the seller's side making it ideal for house flippers who want to make a fast profit.
 Wheaton is a family-friendly suburb that's in high demand improving your odds of securing a great offer on your flip.

 This market is very hot helping sellers make hefty profits.
-Bolingbrook homes appreciated 5.2% in value last year while experts forecast a rise in home value of 2.0% within the next year.
+Bolingbrook homes appreciated 19% in value in 2021 while experts forecast values to rise further this year.
 Bolingbrook's diverse community attracts young professionals and families alike making it easier to sell your flip faster.